swetha952/useless_project_temp/README.md

 Our project solves this completely unnecessary but extremely important problem.

 ### The Solution (that nobody asked for)
-We use YOLO + computer vision + mathematical analysis to monitor the biscuit during a dunk.
+We use OpenCV-based computer vision and mathematical analysis to monitor the biscuit during a dunk.

 The system:

-Detects the biscuit and cup automatically
+Detects and tracks the biscuit using OpenCV
-Tracks the biscuit in real time
+Identifies the beverage surface
-Measures immersion depth
+Measures biscuit immersion depth
 Measures dunk duration
 Estimates biscuit orientation/angle
-Tracks movement
+Tracks biscuit movement
 Calculates biscuit stability
 Predicts breakage probability
 Generates a dunk score out of 100
 Assigns a hilarious dunk rating
-Displays a real-time stability graph
+Generates a stability graph
-Shows the final results after the dunk
+Displays the final dunk analysis

-The overall pipeline is:
+Overall Pipeline

-Webcam → YOLO Detection → Tracking → Immersion + Angle + Movement → Stability → Break Risk → Dunk Score → Final Analysis
+Webcam → OpenCV Detection/Tracking → Immersion + Angle + Movement → Stability → Break Risk → Dunk Score → Final Analysis

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-Python
+Python — Main programming language
-HTML / CSS / JavaScript — web interface
+HTML — Web interface structure
-YOLO — biscuit and cup/object detection
+CSS — UI styling
-OpenCV — video processing and computer vision
+JavaScript — Web interface interactions and result display OpenCV — Camera access, object tracking, image processing and computer vision NumPy — Numerical and array operations
-NumPy — numerical calculations
-Scikit-learn — machine-learning-based prediction Matplotlib / OpenCV drawing — stability visualization VS Code / GitHub Copilot — development tools
+Math — Mathematical calculations for angle, movement and breakage probability VS Code — Development environment
+GitHub Copilot — Development assistance

+Computer Vision Techniques Used
+OpenCV contour detection
+Thresholding and image preprocessing
+Morphological operations
+minAreaRect() for biscuit orientation
+CSRT Tracker for real-time biscuit tracking
+ROI-based image analysis
+Webcam frame processing

 For Hardware:
-- [List main components]
-- [List specifications]
-- [List tools required]
+-Laptop/PC
+-Built-in or USB webcam
+-Biscuit
+-Cup
+-Tea/coffee/beverage

 ### Implementation
 For Software:
 # Installation
-[commands]
+Install Python dependencies:

+pip install opencv-python numpy

+If your OpenCV version does not provide the CSRT tracker through the normal cv2 package, install the contrib package:

+pip uninstall opencv-python
+pip install opencv-contrib-python

+Important: Don't install both opencv-python and opencv-contrib-python at the same time, because that can cause OpenCV module conflicts.

 # Run
-[commands]
+From the project directory:

+python main.py

+or on Windows:

+py main.py

+The application opens the web interface, where the user can select OPEN CAMERA and begin the biscuit dunk analysis.

 ### Project Documentation
 For Software: